typesafehub/conductr-doc/src/main/play-doc/operation/ConfigurationRef.md

     # The maximum number of events or logs that can be fetched for each query.
     log-repository-lookup-max-size = 100

+    # The service name of the deployment service for pipeline delivery
+    deployment-service-name = "deployments"

+    # The amount of time to wait for a service locator lookup in the context of proxying
+    # control protocol requests.
+    service-locator-timeout = 5 seconds

+    # The service name of the web UI to serve from the control protocol root context.
+    web-ui-service-name = "visualizer"

+    # The maximum size of a bundle configuration given that it is read into memory
+    max-bundle-conf-size = 8k

     sse {
       state {